ephes/django_async/article_sorted.md

 over other approaches provided that your tasks are I/O bound:

 1. Async is more efficient
-2. It's easier to write async concurrent programs
+2. It's easier to write concurrent programs using async

 ## Resource Efficiency